cozy/cozy.github.io/src/dev/konnector.md

 To avoid this, the connectors need to be compiled into one file in a dedicated branch of the repository and the repository needs to be a public git repository.
-The `package.json` file from [cozy-konnector-template] gives you the commands to do this : `yarn build` and `yarn deploy` but the last one needs a more complete setup in `package.json`
+The `package.json` file from [cozy-konnector-template] gives you the commands to do this : `yarn build` and `yarn deploy` but the last one needs to be configured in `package.json`

-Once your public git repository is setup, you just have to declare it.
+Once your public git repository is configured, you only have to declare it.

 Cozy will soon have a store for connectors and you will be able to publish connectors yourself.
 But at the moment, you need to declare your new connector on the [cozy forum](https://forum.cozy.io).
-The cozy team will review your code and handle the addition of it the [Cozy Collect] application.
+The Cozy team will review your code and add your connector to the [Cozy Collect] application.

 ## FAQ